mayajuman/mayajuman.github.io/index.md

 ### CV

-A PDF of my CV can be accessed <a href="https://github.com/mayajuman/mayajuman.github.io/blob/master/CV/MayaJumanCV031722.pdf" target="_blank">here</a>.
+A PDF of my CV can be accessed here.

 ### Contact